-Handbrake is a software that lets you easily compress DVD movies.
-All you need is a Video_TS folder.
-This is the folder that is on every movie DVD.
-It is possible to select a preset output like Ipod High-Rez or Apple TV or keep the default one which is simply called normal.
+All you need for that is access to a Video_TS folder.
+This is the folder that is on every movie DVD but you may have it on your hard drive as well.
+It is possible to select a preset output like Ipod High-Rez or Apple TV, or keep the default one which is simply called Regular > Normal.

-You basically need a Video_TS folder, select a directory and name for the output and click on Encode Video to start the DVD conversion.
-Several settings can increase the quality of the output.
-You could for instance raise the bitrate or set a default framerate.
+You need access to the Video_TS folder, select a directory and name for the output and click on Encode Video to start the DVD conversion.
+That's the best case scenario, and you end up with a digital version of the movie or show on the computer's hard drive in the end.

 One should note that Handbrake is not able to convert copy protected DVDs.
 This means that you would need a different software to copy the contents of the movie DVD to your hard drive (and remove the copy protection) before you can convert the movie further if the DVD is copy protected.